sajawal11h12/note-app-/README.md

 ## Contributing

 - Feature Requests:
   Want a new feature or improve already existing feature in the app?
-Feel free to create an issue at [issue tracker](https://github.com/aayush301/react-native-notes-app/issues) about the feature you want to see in the app.
+Feel free to create an issue  about the feature you want to see in the app.
 - Bug reports:
   Found a bug in the application?
 Feel free to create a new issue at [issue tracker](https://github.com/aayush301/react-native-notes-app/issues) stating the clear description of the bug.